You have reached the best site on the internet for food storage and preparedness reviews!

 So you may ask why start a blog on food storage and preparedness?
 Why not start your own preparedness business since you have the experience to run one?
 The truth is it is a tough industry often driven by unforseen events.
 One day sales are through the roof and life is good but 6 months later you’re laying off seven of your best employees because sales have hit rock bottom and there is no more fat to be trimmed anywhere else.
 When you’re in the trenches it’s a pretty tough industry emotionally.
 I didn’t want that for me or for my wife and 3 kids.

 Next you might ask, why should I trust your reviews if you’re incentivised to make money on the products you talk about?
-This is of course a fair question and I completely agree that you SHOULD be skeptical when visiting websites like ours.
-I feel confident though as you read our reviews you’ll notice we are honest with our opinions.
-We have many company and product reviews where we are highly critical and as a result they have been scored low.
-The products we think are good we speak highly of and recommend.
-Another important detail is we don’t accept free product from companies in exchange for a review (most websites do).
-We purchase all of the products we review with our own money that way we are not influenced in any way.
-Putting our money on the line means we are going to view the product like you would.
+This is of course a fair question and we agree that you SHOULD be skeptical when visiting websites like ours though we feel confident as you read our reviews you’ll notice we’re being honest with our opinions.
+We post highly critical reviews and give low scores on the products we don’t like.
+The products we feel are good we score high and would recommend to others.
+We purchase all of the products we review so that way we’re not influenced in any way.
+Putting our money on the line means when a product stinks, it hurts, and we’ll make sure to communicate that in the review.
+To learn more about how we compare to other review sites check out a more in-depth article here on food storage review websites.

-Move forward to today, we now reside in Arizona and are having fun with our preparedness journey and continue to this day to learn more and more of what to do and what not to do.
-We continue to stock up our preparations and in the process and are excited to expose the crappy products and spotlight the good ones.
+Move forward to today, we now reside in Arizona and are having fun with our preparedness journey.
+We continue to this day to learn more and more of what to do and what not to do.
+We continue to stock up and in the process we enjoy exposing the crappy products we come across while sharing positive experiences with the good products.
 Having a voice to share our experiences on TopFoodStorageReviews.com has been gratifying.
-Many have reached out in appreciation for the information we provide.
-Hopefully we’ll help others in the process to make informed decisions so they can be happy with what they purchased.
+Many have reached out in appreciation for the information we provide, hopefully we’ll be able to help others in the process so they can make better informed decisions.

-Some people hold onto to the hope of never having to use their food storage.
-We understand that idea, but if you ever need to use it in a time of trial you’ll be glad you didn’t buy junk.
-Hopefully we can help you avoid doing so.
+Many people hold onto to the hope of never having to use their food storage.
+We understand the sentiment, but if you ever need to use your preparedness items in a time of need you’ll be glad you didn’t buy junk.
+Hopefully we can help steer you away from the junk in the industry because it is definitely out there.

 Thanks for dropping by and of course feel free to share your comments at the bottom of any page on our website.